Subscribe for exclusive deals.

 Meanwhile attention was still being paid to the company’s pro audio roots: 1987 had seen the arrival of the first CD cart machine for fast loading and disc protection in studios, while in 1990 the company launched its DTR-2000G Digital Audio Tape (DAT) deck for pro recording.
 And the 1990s saw the arrival of some products destined to be the antecedents of classic Denon designs for decades, not least 1991’s Presta mini-component series, which has influenced models all the way through to the latest D-M systems.

-A Statement of the futur
+A Statement of the future

 And just as those early home cinema products and mini-component systems set the style for the future of Denon, so the arrival of the flagship S1 series in 1993 put in place much of the audio technology now found across the company’s range.
 The S1 models – the ‘S’ stood for ‘sensitive’ – comprised a massively built CD transport and separate digital-to-analogue converter, the DP-S1 and DA-S1, and saw the début of Denon’s Alpha Processing, designed to deliver a more analogue sound from digital audio, while amplification was handled by the two-box PRA-S1 preamplifier and two POA-S1 monobloc power amplifiers.